 What Is the Job Demand for Forest Firefighters?

-Job demand for both forest firefighters and forest fire inspectors and prevention specialists is expected to experience slower than average growth (3% to 7%).
-The majority of this growth is expected to occur within federal and state forest lands in the Western United States.
+Job demand for forest firefighters is projected to decline by 8% between 2020 and 2030.* The majority of this growth is expected to occur within federal and state forest lands in the Western United States.
 More jobs with private firefighting companies are also expected to open up, due to a trend in cost-saving privatization.

 What Forest Firefighter Careers Are Available?